webartifex/urban-meal-delivery/README.md

 # Urban Meal Delivery

 This repository holds code
-analyzing the data of an undisclosed urban meal delivery platform operating in France from January 2016 to January 2017.
+analyzing the data of an undisclosed urban meal delivery platform (UDP) operating in France from January 2016 to January 2017.
 The goal is to
 optimize the platform's delivery process involving independent couriers.